Roseanne Barr Apologizes To Young Co-Star Jayden Rey After Twitter Fallout

 Roseanne Barr has apologized for the social media rant that led to the demise of her hit ABC sitcom, but she continues to feel bad about how her words have affected her former co-stars.
 After ABC pulled the plug on the top-rated Roseanne reboot amid Barr’s offensive comment about former White House advisor Valerie Jarrett, the comedian took to Twitter to explain her ill-fated joke and to offer an apology to Jayden Rey, the child actor who played her granddaughter, Mary, on the short-lived sitcom revival.

 In a now-deleted tweet posted on Thursday, Roseanne Barr expressed remorse over how her actions have hurt Rey.
-According to The Hollywood Reporter, Barr tweeted:
+According to The Hollywood Reporter, Barr tweeted the following.

 “The saddest part of all is 4 Jayden Rey on the show whom I grew2 love so much & am so ashamed of myself that she would ever think I do not love her bc she is African American.
 It’s the most gawd awful painful thing.
 I can’t let myself cave in tho.”